Board of Directors

 Vice-Chair – Rod Parks, Twin Rivers

-National Director – Amy Lyman, Portneuf River, for a two year term
+National Director – Amy Lyman, Portneuf River, for a one year term

 Web Coordinator – Jill Nebeker, Treasure Valley